utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 Authors: Xuan Wang and Jonathan Kelly

-As your first challenge in the capstone course, each team will need to assemble your drone, configure it properly, and pass the "run up" demonstration to prove that your aircraft is **air-worthy**.
-The demostration (Challenge Task #1) will happen soon after the safety lecture, where each team will chose a time slot to meet with TAs.
-During the "run up" demo, everything will happen on the ground; your team must follow and pass all the [checklist items for the course](https://q.utoronto.ca/courses/299314) and short interviews by the TAs (with some simple questions) to show that you have **fully understood** all the safety guidelines and pre-flight/post-flight procedures. **Prior to the demo, no team should install their propellers or fly their drone**.
-If the checklist test is passed and there is time left, the head TA will help your team carry out a quick test flight.
-This task might look simple, but it is the *most critical part* of succeding in later challenges (by ensuring a good foundation for safety).
+As your first challenge in the capstone course, your team will need to assemble your drone, configure it properly, and pass the "run up" demonstration to prove that your aircraft is **air-worthy**.
+The demostration (Flight Exercise #1) will happen soon after the safety lecture, where each team will choose a time slot to meet with TAs.
+During the "run up" demo, everything will happen on the ground; your team must also successfully 'pass' a short interview with the TAs (and answer some simple questions) to show that you have **fully understood** all the safety guidelines and pre-flight/post-flight procedures. **Prior to the demo, you should not install your propellers or fly your drone**.
+If the exercise goes well and there is time left, the TAs will help your team carry out a quick test flight.
+This task might look simple, but it is the *most critical part* of succeding in lthe course (by ensuring a good foundation for safety)!

-This manual will help you get started with the  core steps of assembling the hardware and configuring the basic software of the drone for this course.
+This guide will help you get started with the core steps of assembling the hardware and configuring the basic software of the drone.
 PX4 is the recommended open-source firmware for the CubePilot's Orange Cube+ flight controller.
 The Ardupilot firmware-GCS is also widely used, and you are free to try it as you wish.
 Students are not expected to write low-level drone control code since this complexity is beyond the undergraduate level (given the time available for the capstone).
 This is why the PX4 open-source firmware has been and is still being actively developed by thousands of outstanding engineers worldwide.
 We hope that your work in this course will also be able to contribute to the open-source community!

 There are three major modules that need configuration and setup:
 1. The hardware setup as outlined in this page.